AdobeDocs/customer-one.en/help/home.md

 ## Support administrator submits Experience League support tickets {#submit-ticket}

 In order to submit a support ticket in [Experience League](https://experienceleague.adobe.com/home#support), you need to have the Support admin role assigned by a System Administrator.
 Only a System Administrator in your organization can assign this role.
 Product, Product Profile, and other administrative roles cannot assign the Support admin role and are unable to view the **[!UICONTROL Create Case]** option used to submit a support ticket.
-To learn more about the different types of admin roles and their entitlements, refer to [Admin roles](https://experienceleague.adobe.com/en/docs/customer-one/using/admin-roles).
+To learn more about the different types of admin roles and their entitlements, refer to [Admin roles](admin-roles.md).

 If you are on Commerce, the process for sharing access to work with support cases is different.
 To learn more, refer to [Shared access: grant privileges for other users to access your account](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#shared-access) in the Experience League Support User Guide for Adobe Commerce.

-### Add support entitled roles to an organization
+### Support entitled roles needed for case submission

 The support admin role is a non-administrative role that has access to support-related information.
 Support admins can view, create, and manage issue reports.